Humanities

 To view our Humanities frameworks please click below:

-· Explore the purpose & meaning of their lives,
+· Explore the purpose & meaning of their lives

-· Build their sense of identity & self-worth and
+· Build their sense of identity & self-worth

 · Develop the values that will help them to become active, inclusive and thoughtful citizens.